seqan/seqan3/doc/about/customisation/index.md

   * Provide functionality as members *or* inside the namespace of your type (will be picked up via [argument dependent lookup](https://en.cppreference.com/w/cpp/language/adl)).
-  * If you adapt a third party's type and you cannot add to that type's namespace, provide functionality inside the namespace `seqan3::custom` (this is the "upload namespace").
+  * If you adapt a third party's type and you cannot add to that type's namespace, you can specialise the respective template in `seqan3::custom` for that type and provide the needed functionality as static members of that specialisation (this is an "upload space" for specialisations).

+\warning
-  * **Never** add names (types, functions, variables...) to namespace `seqan3` and never explicitly specialise one of our templates or overload one of our functions.
+**Never** add anything (types, functions, variables...) to namespace `seqan3` and never explicitly specialise one of our templates (except those in seqan3::custom) or overload one of our functions.

+The \link howto_write_an_alphabet HowTo on creating your own alphabet \endlink provides many examples of how to satisfy the requirements of customisation point objects.

 More technical background on this topic can be found here: